Skip to main content

 Upload

 Uploading is the act of adding content to your Wistia account.
-You can upload lots of different file types, but to use Wistia to its fullest potential, we recommend videos that are MP4 files, with an H.264 codec.
+You can upload many different file types, but to use Wistia to its fullest potential, we recommend MP4 videos with an H.264 codec.
 Uploading can be accessed from a folder page or by dragging and dropping the file into your browser.

 User

-A user is anyone invited to log in to a Wistia account via email and password.
+A user is anyone who is invited to log in to a Wistia account using an email address and password.
 User roles include Account Owners, Managers, Standard Users, and Limited Users.

 V